How Trichloroacetic Acid (TCA) Reduces Acne Scars (and May Also Help with Acne)

 The Essential Information

-Trichloroacetic acid is also sometimes used as an all-over peel to reduce rolling or boxcar scars.
+Trichloroacetic acid is also sometimes used as an all-over scar-correction peel to reduce rolling or boxcar scars.

 Can It Treat Acne?
 Yes.
 Similar to other acids used in chemical peels for acne, it should help, but from the one study performed thus far, it appears to be less effective than a salicylic acid chemical peel for this purpose.